-- 4 The period of study in clause 1 includes the enrolment period. - 5 The type of classes, the number of credits, and the way in which classes are taken are stipulated in a separate document.
+- 4 The period of study concerning particulars set forth in clause 1 shall be included in the student's overall term of enrollment at the Graduate School. - 5 Provisions for the types of coursework, number of credits, and enrolment methods shall be stipulated in a separate document.